 We are now looking for Champalimaud researchers to get involved, prioritising women and those from other underrepresented groups in STEM to fill the role-model gap.

 If you think you can offer these teenagers from an underprivileged context a taste of your work and motivations and the opportunity to think about their own options and future in a different way, then please answer this form or contact Laura Ward, João Cruz, Catarina Ramos, ERA Chair Adriana Sánchez-Danés or Rita Fior directly, and let us know how and when you would like to be involved!

 Interested but can't commit your time right now?
 Follow our progress and stories below.

-Following the introductory session, and for those volunteering for the Phase I seminars, we have added all of the resources you will need to a folder, which you can access here (including some updated guide slides from Catarina and a crib/info sheet).
+Following the introductory session, and for those volunteering for the Phase I seminars, we have added all of the resources you will need to a folder, which you can access here (including some updated guide slides - use only the parts you want - and a crib/info sheet).